wolfwfr/vimatrix.nvim/README.md

 > font installed that supports them.

 > [!NOTE]
-> Note that some of the built-in alphabets don't exclusively contain half-width
+> Some of the built-in alphabets don't exclusively contain half-width
 > characters, which is not perfect for visual consistency, but it still looks
 > pretty cool.
 Affected alphabets are arabic and sanskrit.